 All raw materials are verified upon delivery to ensure they meet the relevant standards.
-The Group also has a traceability system containing recorded and archived information
+The Group also has a traceability system containing recorded and archived information for all raw materials.

 Manufacturing

 The Group's food safety management system uses a hazard analysis and critical control points (HACCP) approach to product safety control.
 Nisshin Quality Assurance Audits are also conducted to verify operating conditions.